11 More Machine Learning

 11.2 Unsupervised Learning

-Traditionally, one of the more common applications of unsupervised learning falls under the heading of dimension reduction, or data compression, such that we reduce features to a smaller latent, or hidden, or unobserved, subset that accounts for most of the (co-)variance of the larger set.
-Alternatively, we reduce the rows to a small number of hidden, or unobserved, clusters.
+Traditionally, one of the more common applications of unsupervised learning falls under the heading of dimension reduction, or data compression.
+Here we reduce our feature set to a smaller latent, or hidden, or unobserved, subset that accounts for most of the (co-)variance of the larger set.
+Alternatively, we may reduce the rows to a small number of hidden, or unobserved, clusters.
 For example, we start with 100 features and reduce them to 10 features that still account for most of what’s important in the original set, or we classify each observation as belonging to 2-3 clusters.
 Either way, the primary goal is to reduce the dimensionality of the data, not predict an explicit target.

 Figure 11.1: Two Variables with Three Overlapping Clusters